treangenlab/lemur/README.md

 ZeroDivisionError: float division by zero
 ```

-**Solutions:** Most likely this happens due to the filtering step which be default removes all alignments shorter than 75% of the corresponding marker gene length (see `--min-aln-len-ratio` flag description in the section below).
+**Solutions:** Most likely this happens due to the filtering step which by default removes all alignments shorter than 75% of the corresponding marker gene length (see `--min-aln-len-ratio` flag description in the section below).

-1. Produce a histogram of read lengths in your FASTQ file if there is a significant portion of the sample of length below 400-500 bps, it is very likely that the above filter removes all alignments.
+1. Produce a histogram of read lengths in your FASTQ file, if there is a significant portion of the sample of length below 400-500 bps, it is very likely that the above filter removes all alignments.
 2. In the output folder, you can find a file called `P_rgs_df_raw.tsv`.
 It contains raw information about the alignments prior to the above filters.
 Verify the `aln_len` column of this file, if you see all values below 200-300 bps it means that there are no long alignments to marker genes.
 3. If either of the above holds true, the analysis results might be unreliable.
 However, if you wish to proceed, you can add the `--min-aln-len-ratio 0.10` flag to the run retaining all alignments of length >=10% of the target marker gene length.